Productive holiday activities for your teenager

-There are heaps of fantastic short courses available online perfect for self-paced learning.
+There are many fantastic short courses for teenagers available online perfect for self-paced learning.
 What’s even better is that many of them are completely free.
 Your teen can pick an area of study that interests them and choose a structured mode of delivery, or something a bit more flexible, where they can jump in and out whenever they choose.
 Often there are options to gain a certificate upon completion (sometimes for a small fee), so they have something to add to their resumé or portfolio.

 Short courses are a great way to get your teen thinking about what subjects they want to take in Year 12, and what they want to do after high school.
 They could give your child an indication of whether they’d like to pursue Vocational Education and Training subjects in school in the next few years.

 School holidays are also a great time to try new things, learn new hobbies and build skills in different areas.
 If your teen is a bit crafty and enjoys making things with their hands, have a look at the classes available through ClassBento.
 From candle-making to botanical water colour painting and everything in between, there are a heap of fun and creative activities for your teen to immersive themselves in, or for you to try out together.
 Classes are available online or in-person and range in price.

 Another place to upskill is online via Skillshare.
 They have classes focused on building skills in preparation for digital-focused careers such as graphic design, videography and social media marketing.
 There’s also a cache of motivational and wellness-centred classes that might help your teen focus on their mental health or figure out what they’re passionate about pursuing as a career.
 You can sign up for a 30-day free trial, browse their range of free classes, or join as a member for a fee.

 Does your teen have a casual job yet?
 If not, perhaps they could pick up some seasonal work or organise work experience in an industry they’re interested in.